Physics

 Galaxies and Cosmology | ||

-Select three additional credit hours of laboratory/research courses, selected from: | 3 | |
+Select three or four additional credit hours of research or laboratory courses, from the following: | 3-4 | |

 Advanced Physics Laboratory (may be repeated for credit) | ||